mark-shape/GoogleCast/README.md

-# GoogleCastSDK
+# GoogleCast

-A description of this package.
+Swift package manager wrapper for XCFramework of the Google Cast SDK